Home » Recipes » Course » Salads » Crispy Smashed Potato Salad with Tzatziki

 Smashed potato salad in a pink bowl with chives scattered on top.

 When I first saw this idea doing the rounds on social media, I wasn’t convinced.
-Surely, the lovely crispy potatoes you just spent time creating would immediately go soggy when mixed with a dressing?
-But surprisingly, they don’t.
+Surely the lovely crispy potatoes you’ve just spent time perfecting would immediately go soggy once tossed in the dressing?
+But surprisingly – they don’t.

 This is my twist on the viral smashed potato salad recipe made famous on TikTok.
-Using tzatziki as the dressing is – in my humble opinion – an absolute game-changer and I am annoyed it’s taken me so long to try it!
+And using tzatziki as the dressing is, in my humble opinion, an absolute game-changer.
+I’m honestly annoyed it took me this long to try it!
 It’s the perfect light, zesty dressing here.
-You’ve got the freshness of the cucumber, zest of the lemon and creaminess of lovely Greek yogurt.
+You’ve got the freshness of the cucumber, zest of the lemon, and creaminess of lovely Greek yogurt.
 It pairs PERFECTLY with the crispy potatoes and other ingredients in the salad.

 Ingredients for smashed potato salad laid out and labelled.